postmanlabs/templates/galaxy/api-first/training.md

 Finally, let's monitor the API.
 In the API **Observe** tab, click **Add monitor** &gt; **Create new monitor**.
 Click **Use existing collection** and choose the `Customer contract tests` collection.

-> A monitor is the same as using the collection runner, or Newman.
-It runs your collection on a schedule and alert you to any failed tests by notification email.
+> A monitor is similar to using the collection runner, or Newman.
+It runs your collection on a schedule and alerts you to any failed tests by notification email.

 Give your monitor the name `Monitor customers`, select the `Mock customers` environment, choose a frequency, and create your monitor.